bain-cs110/bain-cs110.github.io/pages/syllabus.md

 ### Homework Grading
 Homework will be approximately weekly and is due at 11:59pm on the specified date.
 You will submit your homework assignments on Canvas.

-We will still accept late homework up to 48 hours after the original due date, but with a 2 point penalty (25%).
+We will still accept late homework up to 48 hours after the original due date, but with up to a 2 point penalty (25%).
 For _homework assignments only_, you may request a waiver of this penalty (via a form provided on each assignment's description page on Canvas) subject to the following rules:

 1. Requests *must* be made at least 24 hours in advance of the deadline of the assignment.
 2. You may not request extensions on consecutive assignments.